SriRangaTarun/M5-Competition-EDA/README.md

 ## M5 Competition EDA 📈
 This is my EDA on the M5 Sales Forecasting competition on Kaggle.
 I explore the Walmart sales data in-depth and demonstrate different forecasting algorithms that can be used to predict future sales.
-View the properly rendered notebook at https://t.co/bTblYE0oAj?amp=1.
+View the notebook at https://t.co/bTblYE0oAj?amp=1.